 There’s something elemental about an open fire.
 And no, I’m not trying to be ironic here.
 It’s a magical thing; which, yes, started civilization, and all that.
 But to me it’s much more immediate.
 To me, fire draws me in, it captivates me.
 Fire, perhaps because of it’s storied history, or perhaps despite it, has a fantastic presence.
 And while that something indescribably elemental about fire makes it captivating, it also seems to make it a center for social and cultural gatherings.
+No I am not saying that other forms of grills are bad, as I love using the best 2 burner gas grills I recently got installed in my patio.
+I just like at times grilling the way my dad used to.
 It’s a wonder, fire.
 It’s a conversation piece.
 And then, without even planning it, the conversation drifts off from the fire to other things.
 Other equally elemental things.
 Life, the cosmos, sex.
 The stuff that makes us.

 And food.
 Of course.
 Not pink, french champagne.
 But the simple stuff.
 Steak.
 Salt.
 Smoke.
 Grilling.

 If this is starting to sound like a supremely masculine activity, think twice.
 I’ve spent many a night around a campfire with men and women alike, and the conversations almost invariably head in the same direction.
 Men revel in these experiences.
 And they should.
 That said: I have yet to spend an evening a woman around a campfire who doesn’t actually end up enjoying these evenings, these conversations, this specific type of socializing.
 It’s universal.
 It’s elemental.